Varicella-zoster infection (chickenpox and shingles)

 Contacts

-- neonates whose mothers develop varicella between 7 days prior to and 1 month after delivery
+- neonates whose birth parent develops varicella 7 days prior to and up to 1 month after delivery

-- neonates exposed to varicella (other than from their mother) in the first month of life, if their mother is seronegative
+- neonates exposed to varicella (other than from their birth parent) in the first month of life, if their birth parent is seronegative

-- premature infants (born less than 28 weeks gestation or birthweight less than 1000g) exposed in hospital, regardless of maternal history of varicella
+- premature infants (born less than 28 weeks gestation or birthweight less than 1000g) exposed in hospital, regardless of their birth parent’s history of varicella

 - immunocompromised individuals, particularly if known to lack detectable antibodies to varicella